Tyler Coleman

 Hardware

 I recently built a PC, which I am using more often.
-I was eyeing a Framework desktop but figured I could get more compute per dollar if I built the PC myself.
-I use a 32-inch LG UltraFine display, Moonlander keyboard, and Logitech MX Master 3S wireless mouse (and more recently, a wired mouse for the desktop).
-The CalDigit TS3 Plus Thunderbold 3 Dock ties together my work and personal laptops (albeit only one laptop can be connected at a time).
+I was eyeing a Framework desktop but figured I could get more value if I built the PC myself.
+I use a 32-inch LG UltraFine display, Moonlander keyboard, and Logitech MX Master 3S wireless mouse.
+The CalDigit TS3 Plus Thunderbold 3 Dock ties together my work and personal laptops (although only one laptop can be connected at a time).

 I use UniFi for all my networking gear and a Synology DS423+ for backups and media storage.
 My Raspberry Pi 4 acts as an ad blocker for the network.